 (AC) All scientific claims are justified by coherence alone.

-We will use AC as a foil by which to highlight that Socio-Functional Foundationalism contributes to the epistemology of measurement.
+We will use AC as a foil by which to highlight how Socio-Functional Foundationalism contributes to the epistemology of measurement.

 Importantly, most Measurement Coherentists are simply silent on the scope of their coherentism.
 Thus, they are more charitably interpreted as endorsing Modest Measurement Coherentism: